Spring Lake Recreation and Senior Center

 Crafts

 We offer several super easy craft classes for you to enjoy.
 The goal is for you to make something you can take home and teach your grandchildren.
 All supplies are provided, and class is limited to 9 participants per class.
-SIGN UP can be done in person at the center.
+SIGN UP must be done in person.
+All classes are from 10-11 am unless otherwise noted.

 55+; Pre-registration is required; Free